 Infirm and age are not related

 Just because you’re seventy-years-old doesn’t stop you being active.
 I play table tennis against pensioners and lose.
 It’s not because I’m crap (well, alright, it partly is).
 It’s because they’re out there doing stuff, still learning.
 Keeping themselves busy.
-An endorsement of “what’s good for the body is good for the mind”.
+An endorsement of “what’s good for the body is good for the mind” and vice versa.

 One lass I play against is almost an octogenarian.
 She had to go to the doctors recently and they couldn’t find her records because she’d not been for forty years.
 Forty years!
 No check-ups, no flu jabs, no antibiotics, no nothing.
 And until this year, she kicked my butt at the game every single time.